JuvGut/Heart-Seg-Lmk-Det/README.md

 `Spacing fullres: "spacing": [0.4296875, 0.30000000000000004,0.4296875]`
 `Spacing 3d lowres: "spacing": [1.2090815233627648, 0.8441587363114579, 1.2090815233627648]`

 **07.08.2024, 17:00 :** Segmentation model at training (epoch ~521).
+Landmark detection model training on full dataset (Training set), epoch 58.
+Acquiring knowledge of Docker and how to use docker to use the model for specto.

-Landmark detection model training on full dataset (Training set), epoch 593.
+**09.08.2024, 17:00 :** Segmentation model at training (epoch ~610).
+Landmark detection model training on full dataset (Training set), epoch 103 (1. checkpoint saved).
 Acquiring knowledge of Docker and how to use docker to use the model for specto.

 # README:
 ### Description